 makes 1 SIDE OF SALMON AND 24 BLINIS

 We persuaded the wife of a Norwegian fisherman to share her secret recipe for marinating a fresh side of salmon to silky-textured, subtly flavored perfection.
 Modern-day gravlax, preferably served with blinis (a Russian touch). —from "The Cure" (November/December 1994)

-Crème fraîche and chopped fresh chives, for serving
+- Crème fraîche and chopped fresh chives or dill, for serving